The Thrive For Good Growing Food Course

 Unless you have a lot of direct sun coming through a window, which is rare in the winter, it’s worthwhile to have some supplementary lighting for your plants.

-That said, I know plenty of people who just put the plants in a sunny window, and although growth may not be optimal, it’s often enough to get them started.
+That said, I know many people who simply place the plants in a sunny window, and although growth may not be optimal, it’s often enough to get them started.

 Temperature

 Room temperature works best for most vegetables that are started indoors.
-If your room is cold, you can buy an electrical heat mat for $15-$30 that will go under one 10″ by 20″ tray.
+If your room is cold, you can buy an electrical heat mat for $15-$30, which will fit under one 10” x 20” tray.

 Starting Seeds Indoors – The Process